 (Includes lunches and The Little Book of RJ for Colleges and Universities)

 We have rooms blocked at The Marriott.
 There are also many places to stay in Saratoga--see saratoga.com/lodging.

-In this intensive two-day training, you will gain a thorough understanding of restorative justice principles and practices, strong facilitation skills, practical information about program implementation, and the satisfaction of having participated in a powerful intellectual, emotional, and spiritual training experience.
+In this intensive training, you will gain a thorough understanding of restorative justice principles and practices, strong facilitation skills, practical information about program implementation, and the satisfaction of having participated in a powerful intellectual, emotional, and spiritually-uplifting training experience.

 Overview of RJ

 Dr. David R. Karp